-9.14 That the deadline be 12noon on the day of the council meeting for acceptance of late correspondence.
-This will give staff time to digest and comment, if appropriate, on the contents of the late correspondence.
+9.14 That the deadline be 10.00am on the day of the council meeting for acceptance of late correspondence.
+This will give the Mayor, Councillors and staff time to digest and comment, if appropriate, on the contents of the late correspondence.
 [Policy]

-Reading late correspondence at council meetings
+Reading late correspondence at council and/or Committee meetings